 The Mississippi Delta National Heritage Area (MDNHA) is issuing a call for interested individuals to serve as proposal evaluators for its Mississippi Delta Heritage Grants Program.
-Begun in 2016, this Program provides grants of up to $25,000 for programs, projects and activities which further MDNHA’s strategic goals and themes.
-Up to $200,000 is available from MDNHA for grants in 2017.
+Begun in 2016, this Program provides grants of up to $24,500 for programs, projects and activities that further MDNHA’s strategic goals and themes.
+Up to $200,000 is available from MDNHA for grants in 2019.
 Nonprofits, educational institutions, schools, units of local government and others are eligible for the grants

 The primary responsibilities of Proposal Evaluators will be:

 To read, review and evaluate, based on criteria provided by MDNHA, an estimated 30-40 proposals for the Grants Program.
 Each application will consist of a cover page, a program narrative of up to 10 pages, a budget, budget narrative and relevant attachments.
-Hard copies and/or electronic copies of proposals will be provided to Evaluators on or about Tuesday, April 4, 2017.
-Review of proposals must be completed and required evaluations returned to MDNHA by Wednesday, May 3, 2017.
+Hard copies and/or electronic copies of proposals will be provided to Proposal Evaluators on or about Tuesday, February 25, 2019.
+Review of proposals must be completed and required evaluations returned to MDNHA by Monday, April 1, 2019.

-- For each proposal, evaluators will complete an assessment or scoring form, which are to be returned to MDNHA by Wednesday, May 3, 2017.
+For each proposal, Proposal Evaluators will complete a detailed assessment or scoring form and a score summary form, which are to be returned to MDNHA by Monday, April 1, 2019.
 The evaluation forms may be scanned and submitted electronically.

-- During the week of May 8-12, 2017, evaluators will participate in a one-day proposal review meeting to compare evaluations and make final rankings of applications.
-While this meeting may be held by conference call, evaluators will be reimbursed for any costs incurred (travel, per diem, etc.) if required to attend such a meeting in person.
+During the week of April 8-12, 2019, Proposal Evaluators will participate in a one-day proposal review meeting at Delta State University in Cleveland, MS to compare evaluations and make final rankings of applications.
+Proposal Evaluators will be reimbursed for any costs incurred (travel, per diem, etc.) if required to attend such a meeting in person.

-Those selected to serve as Program Evaluators for MDNHA’s Grants Program will be paid a stipend of $500 at the conclusion of work.
+Those selected to serve as Proposal Evaluators for MDNHA’s Grants Program will be paid a stipend of $500 at the conclusion of work.

-Those interested in serving as Program Evaluators should submit a copy of their resume, along with a letter or statement of interest, by Wednesday, March 1, 2017, to: Heather Kovarcik Miller, Program Associate for Projects, Delta Center for Culture and Learning, DSU Box 3152, 130 Ewing Hall, 1003 West Sunflower Road, Cleveland, MS 38733, phone 662-846-4311, email firstname.lastname@example.org.
+Those interested in serving as Proposal Evaluators should email a copy of their resume, along with a letter or statement of interest, by Friday, November 30, 2018, to:

-The letter or statement of interest should not be more than two (2) pages, and should address the basis of the applicant’s interest in working with this Program, any specific history, work or interests the applicant has in the Mississippi Delta generally and in the cultural and heritage goals of MDNHA specifically, and any past work of the applicant in reviewing and evaluating proposals for grant funding.
+The letter or statement of interest should not be more than two (2) pages and should address the basis of the applicant’s interest in serving as a Proposal Evaluator for the MDNHA Grants Program.
+Any specific history, work or interest the applicant has in the Mississippi Delta, in the cultural and heritage goals of MDNHA specifically, and any past work the applicant has had in reviewing and evaluating proposals for grant funding should be indicated.

 Questions concerning this Call for Proposal Evaluators can be submitted electronically to firstname.lastname@example.org.